 I am presenting to my audience because ____________________ so that by the end they will ___________________.

 When you're clear on the "why" and the "so what" you're ready to create your executive level presentation.

 Executive level presentation framework

 This 10 step framework is designed to help you present anything and based on what executives want to know in the shortest amount of time.

 Each step introduces a new element of your story to maintain interest and intrigue right up until the end.

 It only runs 22 minutes.
 Which means for a 30 minute meeting you have plenty of time to answer questions, or get things back on track if you run overtime on a slide or end up in a detour.

-It’s also format neutral.
-You don’t need to use slides.
+It's also format neutral.
+You don't need to use slides.
 In fact I encourage you not to.
-But I’ve created an executive level presentation PowerPoint template you can grab.
+But I've created this executive level presentation PowerPoint template you can download.

 2 minutes.
 Keep it simple - who you are and why you're there.
 Spend the briefest amount of time possible on introducing yourself, your organisation, the topic you're there to discuss and any other relevant background information that adds some context.